CleverCloud/documentation/content/doc/find-help/faq.md

 ## I can't create my add-on

 To create add-ons, you need to complete your account information, including your city and ZIP code.
-For example, you can't create a Matomo add-on if those information aren't present.
+For instance, you cannot create a Matomo add-on until you provide these details.```